 DIY Halloween Votive Supplies:

 Affiliate links are provided for your convenience.
-This cost you nothing extra, however if you do decide to purchase anything, TCL does receive a very small %.
+This costs you nothing extra, however, if you do decide to purchase anything, TCL does receive a very small %.
 Thank you for your support.

 Step 1: Open up this file in the Cricut Design Studio.

 Step 2: Load vinyl onto the cutting mat, load into your Cricut, and cut.